ibm-cloud-docs/account/faqs-account.md

 If you upgrade your trial account to a Pay-As-You-Go account by entering a credit card, it can't be converted back to a trial account.

-## Can I add an educational promotional code to an account after I have added a credit card?
+## Can I add an educational feature code to an account after I have added a credit card?
 {: #convert-education}
 {: faq}

 When you add a credit card to your trial account, your account is upgraded to a Pay-As-You-Go account.
-Educational promotional codes can't be used in a Pay-As-You-Go account.
+Educational feature codes can't be used in a Pay-As-You-Go account.
 In addition, a Pay-As-You-Go account can't be converted back to a trial account.
 For more information about educational trial accounts, see the [IBM Academic Initiative FAQs](https://www.ibm.com/academic/faqs/faqs){: external}.

 ## Can I sign up for a free trial?
 {: #freetrial}